Baytowne/WebhookUtil/README.md

 ## Installation

+> **⚠️ Note:**
+> Roblox cannot communicate directly with Discord webhooks due to Discord blocking requests from Roblox servers.
+> **You will need to use a proxy service**  such as (https://github.com/askfalse/roproxy-lite)

 To use WebhookUtil in your Roblox project:

 1. Copy the `init.luau` and `Embed.luau` files into your project's script directory.